Manage a Cloud Server

 You can use the gear menu or the Actions menu to perform management operations on your server.

-When you open the Cloud Control Panel or click Servers at the top of the page, you see a list of your servers.
+When you click Servers > Cloud Servers at the top of the page, you see a list of your servers.
 To the left of each server name is a gear icon.
 Click the icon to view a menu of the operations that you can perform on your server.

 If you click on a server name, the Server Details page appears.
 The Actions menu is in the upper-right corner of the page.
 This menu contains the same operations that are available in the gear menu.